 Foster continuous improvement

-A work smarter culture is never finished.
-It requires a mindset of continuous improvement.
+A work smarter culture is never finished, as it requires a mindset of continuous improvement.
 Teams should regularly conduct retrospectives not just on what they built, but how they built it.

 Encouraging employees to challenge the status quo and suggest process improvements prevents stagnation.
 This ensures the organization adapts to changing conditions and continuously raises its performance ceiling.